radville/rails/guides/source/configuring.md

 | (original)            | `true`               |
 | 7.1                   | `false`              |

+#### `config.active_record.encryption.compressor`

+Sets the compressor used by Active Record Encryption.
+The default value is `Zlib`.

+You can use your own compressor by setting this to a class that responds to `deflate` and `inflate`.

 #### `config.active_record.protocol_adapters`

 When using a URL to configure the database connection, this option provides a mapping from the protocol to the underlying